ossydimma/ossydimma/README.md

-- 👋 Hi, I’m @chrisjerry
+- 👋 Hi, I’m Osita Chris Jerry
-- 👀 I’m interested in web development
+- 👀 I’m a web developer
-- 🌱 I’m currently full stack development
+- 🌱 I’m currently front-end developer
 - 💞️ I’m looking to collaborate on any new thing
 - 📫 How to reach me chrisjerry070@gmail.com